astronomer/docs/astro/connectivity.md

 ## Overview

-Before you can complete production-level work in Astro, you need to connect your cloud to external data sources.
-There are multiple options for connecting an Airflow deployment to data sources:
+Before you can orchestrate production-level data in Astro, you first need to make this data accessible to your Astro Clusters.
+This guide explains how to connect your Astro Clusters to external data sources using the following methods:

 - Public Endpoints
 - VPC Peering
-- Transit Gateways
-- Private Endpoints (AWS PrivateLink)

 ## Public Endpoints